pingcap/tispark/dev/README.md

 1. In Intellij IDEA, you may import the [scalafmt config file](./.scalafmt.conf) to Intellij following the instructions on [Scalameta](https://scalameta.org/scalafmt/docs/installation.html#intellij).
 If you want to format each time you save, please check the box of `Reformat on file save`.

-2. You may also run [scalafmt script](./scalafmt) before you commit & push to corresponding dev branch.
+2. You may also run [Scala format script](./scalafmt) before you commit & push to corresponding dev branch.

     ```shell script
    ./dev/scalafmt